publiccodenet/about/organization/annual-reports/annual-report-2019-2020.md

 This coming year, we’ll further develop strong, open, transparent and fair processes for:

-- our internal personnel, financial and organizational processes
+* our internal personnel, financial and organizational processes
-- how we support others
+* how we support others

 ### Conclusion

 If we’ve learned one thing since we launched, it might be: we hold an important piece of the public digital transformation puzzle.

 For now, we seem to be on the front line of a big change: the government of the future will be open.

 Thanks to our community, expertise, momentum and team, we’re uniquely positioned to go at these challenges head on.
 And we’re excited to do so.

 I hope you’ll be joining us!

-Boris van Hoytema
+**Boris van Hoytema**
-Chief executive of the Foundation for Public Code
+Chief executive, Foundation for Public Code

-#
+4 May, 2021
+Amsterdam, Netherlands